Jos3f/DD2380-project/ampl/README.txt

 * Send "child-snack.mod" to AMPL (right click on the file and select that option)

-* Send "child-snack.det" to AMPL
+* Send "child-snack.dat" to AMPL

 * Send "child-snack.run" to AMPL